abdulkuyateh/TryHackMe-Journey/README.md

 This repository is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 It is based entirely on my personal learning and experience and is **not affiliated with or endorsed by TryHackMe**.

-Please refer to [LICENSE.md](./LICENSE.md) for full licensing terms.
+Please refer to [Creative Commons License](./LICENSE) for full licensing terms.

 ---